top of page

 optometrist at work

-Optometrists are medical professionals who primarily specialize in the diagnosis and treatment of vision problems and eye diseases.
+Optometrists are medical professionals who primarily specialize in vision problems.
 They are trained to perform eye exams, prescribe eyeglasses and contact lenses, and diagnose and treat common eye conditions.
 Optometrists typically complete four years of optometry school and are often required to pass a licensing exam to practice.

-All optometrists can diagnose and treat conditions such as nearsightedness, farsightedness, astigmatism, and presbyopia.
+All optometrists can give eye examinations and treat common conditions such as nearsightedness, farsightedness, astigmatism, and presbyopia.
 They can also administer treatment for milder eye conditions such as dry eye, allergies, and conjunctivitis.

 In addition, optometrists can prescribe eyeglasses and contact lenses to correct vision problems.
-If they notice a more serious condition, optometrists refer their patients to ophthalmologists.
+If they suspect a more serious condition, optometrists refer their patients to ophthalmologists.

 Opticians